-The history of Noblessner dates back to 1912, when Imperial Russia’s principal submarine shipyard was established here by two St. Petersburg businessmen: Emanuel Nobel (nephew of Alfred Nobel).
+The history of Noblessner dates back to 1912, when Imperial Russia’s principal submarine shipyard was established here by two St. Petersburg businessmen: Emanuel Nobel (nephew of Alfred Nobel) and Arthur Lessner.
 The shipyard was named Noblessner after the family names of the two men.
 A total of 12 modern submarines were built here between 1913 and 1917.
 The submarine production ended when Estonia became independent in 1918 but shipbuilding and ship repairs have continued in Noblessner until August 2018.

 Emanuel Nobel was a colourful person and as talented as his world famous uncle Alfred.
 Besides managing Branobel, the family oil company, Emanuel established the world’s first diesel engine factory, which also produced engines for Noblessner submarines.